davistanugraha/tf-Financial-Sentiment-Analyzer/README.md

         2.2 construct a 1 layer neural network with 5 different size convolution filters, one drop out, one full layer. clear illustraion of netwrok architecture could be found here : https://www.researchgate.net/figure/Illustration-of-our-CNN-model-for-sentiment-analysis-Given-a-sequence-of-d-dimension_fig3_321259272

+sidenote: a lot of the functions you see in the notebook does not come from open source libraries, you can find all the functions, classes and their explanation wthin ml_models if you wish to do so.